annalexc/DroidFinder/README.md

 **Game Interface**
 * `droid-home`: A fixed "menu" where the selectable droids would like to live happily ever after
 * `play-area`: A column that stores each of the player's guesses and corresponding submission results
-* For each round, a droid can be dragged into the play area to forumlate a guess at the final code.
+* For each round, a droid can be **dragged and dropped** into the play area to forumlate a guess at the final code.

 **Other Things**
 * Droids wiggle when they're scared.